newjersey/navigator.business.nj.gov/web/display-content/onboarding/legal-structure/general-partnership.md

-The most basic type of business to establish.
-You alone own the company and are responsible for its assets and liabilities.
+In a general partnership two or more people share ownership of a single business and are jointly responsible for its assets and liabilities.